 AuSM is creating and collecting support resources to help guide you through the coronavirus pandemic.
 In addition to washing your hands frequently, staying in if you don’t feel well, and social distancing, there are other strategies you can employ that will support your physical and mental health as well as your connection to others.

-With the current shelter in place order from Governor Walz, many will be turning to online shopping to purchase essentials and other items to keep busy during time at home.
+Are you spending more time online shopping to purchase essentials and other items?
 When you shop Amazon, please select the Autism Society of Minnesota as your charity of choice for the Amazon Smile Program.
-Click here to choose AuSM as your preferred charity, shop as usual, and a percentage of your purchases will be given to AuSM to support programs and services for the Minnesota autism community.
+Choose AuSM as your preferred charity, shop as usual, and a percentage of your purchases will be given to AuSM to support programs and services for the Minnesota autism community.
 Thank you!

 Understanding the Pandemic/Coping with Anxiety

 AuSM Guide to Managing Self-Quarantine and Social Distancing